lakshya076/Galaxy-Collision-Simulator-/README.md

 This project is built incrementally following the roadmap:

 - **Foundation & Spatial DB Integration** - Standardized particle representations, memory pooling, and importing stellar catalogs from spatial data sources.
 This was completed in another project first stored as **[Spatial_DB Repository](https://github.com/lakshya076/Spatial_DB)**.
-Currently instead of loading external data, mathematical models are used to generate two galaxies, the full generated data is stored in the Octree format to optimize Barnes-Hut later.
+Currently instead of loading external data, mathematical models are used to generate two galaxies, the full generated data is stored in the Octree format (for CPU based rendering) to optimize Barnes-Hut later.
 - **Initial Conditions Generator** - Mathematical generation of stable galaxies using
   - Miyamoto-Nagai stellar discs
   - Hernquist bulges